 1987 – First flight post-restoration by the well-known warbird pilot Norman Lees of the Harvard formation team “Radial Pair” with Gary Numan, Registered as G-CTKL.

-Jump Ship – This is a cool pic of Andy Guest (RM Freefall team) jumping from G-CTKL … This is the third type of exit Iv seen from the T6… (Top of a loop and the bunt exit “my fav”) This is probably one of the riskier exits as it’s directly in line with the tail ….
-However, he got away with it and tucked under the tail with no incident ?
-As you can see the wheels are down so I guess the pilots IAS is around 70/75 mph – I suspect this was taken at Dunkeswell around 1987-89
+Jump Ship – This is a cool pic of Andy Guest (RM Freefall team) jumping from G-CTKL … This is the third type of exit Iv seen from the T6… (Top of a loop and the bunt exit “my fav”).
+This is probably one of the riskier exits as it’s directly in line with the tail… However, he got away with it and tucked it under the tail with no incident?
+As you can see, the wheels are down, so I guess the pilots IAS is around 70/75 mph – I suspect this was taken at Dunkeswell around 1987-89

 1989 – 1995 – G-CTKL was owned by Gavin Keegan and used by the Harvard Formation Team at North Weald.